FOI, Privacy Notices, Complaints, Whistle-Blowing, Funding & Charging Policy

 See our Privacy notices below to learn how we collect, use, protect and share the personal information about our students.

-If you have any question, concerns or would like more information about anything mentioned the Privacy Notice(s), please contact the Federation’s Data Protection Officer (DPO), details below:
+If you have any questions, concerns or would like more information about anything mentioned the Privacy Notice(s), please contact the Federation’s Data Protection Officer (DPO), details below:

 Data Protection Officer